2020 Serbian local elections: Raška

 Results of the election for the Municipal Assembly of Raška:

 Incumbent mayor Ignjat Rakitić of the Serbian Progressive Party was confirmed for another term in office after the election.
 He was dismissed from office in October 2022 following a mutiny in the Progressive Party and was replaced by fellow party member Nemanja Popović, who received the votes of thirty-one out of thirty-three delegates who were present.

 Tutin

 Results of the election for the Municipal Assembly of Tutin:

-Salih Hot of the Party of Democratic Action of Sandžak was appointed as mayor after the election.
+Salih Hot of the Party of Democratic Action of Sandžak (SDA) was appointed as mayor after the election.

 Zaim Redžepović was elected from the lead position on the Justice and Reconciliation Party list.
 Bajro Gegić was elected from the lead position on the "Tutin in First Place" list.

+Salih Hot sought to resign as mayor in October 2023 in order for Tutin to participate in the off-year 2023 Serbian local elections, but he was advised that his resignation letter arrived too late.
+In January 2024, Hot was dismissed as mayor and Bajro Gegić was chosen as his replacement by a narrow majority.
+Gegić's election was supported by his own group as well as the Justice and Reconciliation Party (SPP), Sandžak Democratic Party (SDP), the Serbian Progressive Party (SNS), and a former SDA member.
+For the first time since 1996, the SDA moved into opposition in the municipality.
+The local SPP leadership clarified afterward that the party was not joining the government but had supported Gegić to remove the previous municipal leadership from power.

+The SDA was able to form a new majority with two former SPP members in April 2024.
+Gegić was dismissed as mayor, and Refadija Ademović of the SDA was chosen in his place.

 Vrnjačka Banja

 Results of the election for the Municipal Assembly of Vrnjačka Banja:

 Incumbent mayor Boban Đurović of the Serbian Progressive Party was confirmed for another term in office after the election.